ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 1. The **length and frequency** you iterate the SDLC
 2. How other disciplines and teams claim a stake
-3. What frameworks or practices are used
+3. What frameworks or practises are used

 There are 3 main methodologies to use as an example: waterfall, iterative and agile.

 ## [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model)

 The waterfall method probably has roots in military and hardware.
-Where heirarchy is the dominant organizing factor and the final result is not expected to be mutable.
+Where hierarchy is the dominant organizing factor and the final result is not expected to be mutable.

 ### Iterations